Bachelor of Science in Biomedical Informatics

 At a vibrant crossroads in medical research

 This degree prepares you to be part of a dynamic workforce in a state with a thriving biomedical and genome research industry.
-You’ll develop hands-on, essential skills in biomedical data analytics and applications—skills that will enable you to become an informatics leader in the bioinformatics, clinical, pharmaceutical, and health care industries.
+You’ll develop hands-on, essential skills in biomedical data analytics and applications—skills that will prepare you for biomedical informatics jobs and enable you to become an informatics leader in the bioinformatics, clinical, pharmaceutical, and health care industries.

 You’ll gain knowledge and research experiences needed for medical school, or pursuing graduate studies in bioinformatics, health, and biomedicine.